4-Life: A Trust-Native Internet Lab — explore Web4 through simulations

 How would this ever get adopted?

 Not all at once.
-Web4 starts as a lightweight wrapper on existing platforms — adding trust scores behind the scenes.
+Web4 rolls out in five tiers — a ladder from a lightweight add-on on today's platforms up to a service built on trust from the ground up.
+It starts at the bottom rung: a wrapper on existing platforms that adds trust scores behind the scenes.
 Your users don't see Web4; they just notice less spam.
-Tier 1 could work on Reddit or Gmail today.
+So Tier 1 — that wrapper — could work on Reddit or Gmail today.

 See the five adoption tiers →